ProMathX/ProMathX.github.io/_posts/2026-09-11-The-Future.md

 After the bubble bursts, we will use AI only in specialized environments developed by the winners of the AI race — companies like Anthropic, etc. General-purpose AI, trained on the trash of the internet, will then finally die.

+Edit:
+I have read [Terence Tao's article on this issue](https://terrytao.wordpress.com/2026/09/11/a-severe-misalignment-of-ai-in-mathematics/).
+And reading his [Mastadon](https://mastodon.social/@tao@mathstodon.xyz/117207850722131353), I can only agree on his views.
+>[!Quote]Prematurely solving the problem by purely AI-powered methods - particularly without full transparency into the solution process - can contaminate this process to the point where it actually becomes a net negative for the progress of mathematics as a whole.